Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 ### Early stopping on large KL divergence

-In self implemented PPO training, it contains early stopping logic for updating the policy network when the mean KL divergence is greater than a specified threshold.
+In the self implemented PPO training, it contains early stopping logic for updating the policy network when the mean KL divergence is greater than a specified threshold.
 This is because my implementation is based on the [Spinning Up implementation](https://spinningup.openai.com/en/latest/algorithms/ppo.html) and they used this additional mechanism to ensure the new policy doesn't stray too far from the old policy.

 In the self implemented PPO training, the number of update iteration is set to 80.
 However, often times, the number of iteration that get executed is significiant less than 80 due to early stopping, usually around less than 10 update iterations.